ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/add-container-json.md

 ###### <span class="icon-16-star"></span> Pro Tip

 Another thing you can do in your `container.json` file is add environment variables.
-There are many ways to use these, one example is to serve files in a different folder.
+There are many ways to use these; one example is to serve files in a different folder.

 ```application/json
 {